ArcherHeffern/System-Creation/05_applications.md

 Q: What do we have now: A program that can be used by several people, but only on the same machine, how can we make this globally accessable?
 # Distributed Applications
+This will take some refactoring depending on what approach you would like to take...and some discression on seperation of concerns
 A: Computer Network.
 There is a range of approach:
 * Peer to Peer: All applications talk to eachother
 * Centralized server: All applications talk to a main computer that